-"Dear old D.H., on the other handand what a handsome fellow he was!saw personal growth and vitality in terms neither of self-absorption nor in a direct relationship with God.
+he was!-saw personal growth and vitality in terms neither of self-absorption nor in a direct relationship with God.
 To be sure, there is in his view of nature and natural forces something akin to Rousseau's peculiar brand of mysticism,68 but Lawrence believed emphatically that everything, even individuality itself, depended on human relationship.

-" 'What are you,' " he demanded, " 'when you've asserted your grand independence, broken all the ties, or "bonds," and reduced yourself to a "pure individuality"?'
-And his unequivocal answer is echoed in much of his work: 'Extremely little!'69
+"'What are you,' "he demanded, "'when you've asserted your grand independence, broken all the ties, or "bonds," and reduced yourself to a pure "individuality"?'
+And his unequivocal answer is echoed in much of his work: 'Extremely little!'
+69

-"All the same, Lawrencelike Rousseau and Kierkegaardwas critical of the actual society he lived in.
+"All the same, Lawrence-like Rousseau and Kierkegaard-was critical of the actual society he lived in.
 While believing in the necessity of communion with others, he too cautioned against the dangers to the individual self inherent in what has traditionally been called the civilizing process.

-"In a broad sense, I saw all three as 'rebels against reason,' for each was opposed to the contemporary mainstream.
+"In a broad sense, I saw all three as rebels against reason, for each was opposed to the contemporary mainstream.
 Not that they denied the importance of reason or spurned its use.
-On the contrary.
-But each in his own way questioned the assumption that reason per se is man's most precious asset: Rousseau by attacking social institutions; Kierkegaard by stressing the primacy of faith and subjective truth; and Lawrence by proclaiming the potential vitality in renewing contact with a 'lower' consciousness.
+No, but each in his own way questioned the assumption that reason per se is man's most precious asset: Rousseau by attacking social institutions; Kierkegaard by stressing the primacy of faith and subjective truth; and Lawrence by proclaiming the potential vitality in renewing contact with a 'lower' consciousness.